 Additional information is available on the “How the Institute Works” page.

 ALI meetings are generally not open to the public.
-The Annual Meeting may be attended by guests (see "May I attend the Annual Meeting as a guest?" below), and the full transcript of every Annual Meeting is published by ALI in the Annual Meeting Proceedings.
+The Annual Meeting may be attended by guests (see "May I attend the Annual Meeting as a guest?" below), and the transcript of every Annual Meeting is published by ALI in the Annual Meeting Proceedings.

 ALI is bicameral.
 In order for any portion of a project draft to be “fully approved” and therefore considered to be the position of the Institute, it must first be approved by ALI’s Council before being sent to the Annual Meeting for membership approval.